Current Weather

 Weather Briefing

-VFRShumba Airport is currently reporting visual flight rules (VFR) conditions with few clouds at 3,000 feet and 10 miles or greater visibility.
+VFRShumba Airport is currently reporting visual flight rules (VFR) conditions with overcast skies at 8,000 feet and 10 miles or greater visibility.
+Note: This observation is 9 hours old and conditions may have changed.

 Wind Analysis